 Early help means providing support as soon as the need emerges, at any point in a child's life.
 Staff at Holly Grove School recognise that any professional can provide early help.
-DSLs meet regularly to discuss any pupils that may need Early Help.
-Our Family Support Manager, Nick Barrett who is also a DSL will follow these up with the Family Support Team, liaising with the allocated Senior Family Support Worker from the Children and Family Wellbeing Service whom he meets with regularly, where appropriate.
+However, at Holly Grove School, our Family Support Team, led by Nick Barrett DSL/Family Support Manager, take the lead on Early Help with the support of our Senior Family Support Worker from the Children and Family Wellbeing Team.
 Any pupil or family may benefit from early help, but staff will be alert to the potential need specifically for early help for pupils who:

-Are disabled, have certain health conditions, or have specific additional needs
+- Are disabled, have certain health conditions, or have specific additional needs (all of our pupils) - Have SEND (all of our pupils have an EHCP) - Have mental health needs - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Are frequently missing or going missing from care or from home - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation - Are at risk of being radicalised

-- Have SEND, regardless of whether they have a statutory EHC plan - Have mental health needs - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Are frequently missing or going missing from care or from home - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation - Are at risk of being radicalised - Is misusing drugs or alcohol - Have family members in prison, or are affected by parental offending - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse - Have returned home to their family from care - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Are displaying harmful sexual behaviours which may pose a risk to other children and themselves - Are persistently absent from education, including persistent absences for part of the school day - Show any other early signs of abuse, neglect any other identified reason not listed above that requires extra support or intervention to improve outcomes for families and children.
+- Is misusing drugs or alcohol - Have family members in custody, or are affected by parental offending - Are in a family circumstance presenting challenges for them, such as drug and alcohol misuse, adult mental health problems, or domestic abuse - Have returned home to their family from care - Are at risk of HBA, such as FGM or forced marriage. - Are privately fostered. - Are displaying harmful sexual behaviours which may pose a risk to other children and themselves - Are persistently absent from education, including persistent absences for part of the school day, or not in receipt of full-time education. - Show any other early signs of abuse, neglect any other identified reason not listed above that requires extra support or intervention to improve outcomes for families and children - Have experienced multiple suspensions and are at risk of, or have been, permanently excluded from school, alternative provision or a PRU. - Have experienced bereavement. - Viewing problematic or inappropriate online content or developing inappropriate relationships online.

-The Family Support Manager/DSL will take the lead where early help is appropriate and consent has been gained.
-This includes liaising with other agencies and setting up an interagency assessment as appropriate.
+The Family Support Team support from the DSLs and Senior Family Support Worker, will take the lead where early help is appropriate and consent has been gained.
+This includes liaising with other agencies and setting up an inter-agency assessment as appropriate.
 The local early help process will be followed as required to help provide the right, effective support at the right time.